pedronpereira/pedronpereira/README.md

 ### Hi there I'm Pedro! :wave:

-Welcome to my GitHub profile, the place where I explore coding :smiley:
+Welcome to the place where I explore coding :smiley:
 That's me on the photo a loooong time ago!
 When PC Tools was a thing :)
-I'm a developer with a taste for ramen and table top war gaming :rocket:
+I'm a developer with a taste for ramen and table top war gaming :rocket: : game_die :

 Currently working a lot with:

+* :coffee:
+* htmx and Go
-* :coffee: Blazor
+* Blazor (and c#)
 * ☁️ Azure
 * ⚙️K8s

- :golf: **Goals for 2024**
+ :golf: **Goals for 2025**

-* [ ] learn more about :telescope: Blazor
-* [ ] Add K8s to my projects.
+* [ ] To be defined and it involves htmx for sure

 :link: **Connect with me**